The Wayfarer’s Repose

 “Go,” she said.
 She tried to sound reassuring.
 “I’ll be fine.
 Poja knows how to fight.”

 Ferrer looked from her to the dwarf and nodded.
-He strode across the room the back door and his wife.
+He strode across the room to the back door and his wife.

 “I’ve never seen combat before,” said Loreena when Ferrer was out of earshot.
+It felt like a confession to be embarassed about.
+Her mother had given her lessons, but practicing wasn’t the same.

 “That was obvious,” said Poja.
+There was no judgement in his voice.

 “What gave it away?
 The makeup and dress?” asked Loreena.
 “The general incompetence?”
 She let a short laugh escape.
+She knew how to wield sarcasm.

 “Those, and your hesitation.
 Don’t misunderstand, you’re doing great.”